 Performance Management is one of the most important competencies in Swissport.
 Our Performance Development Review System for all senior managers worldwide is another example of worldwide alignment and transparency with local implementation.
-Not only has the worldwide HR community ensured a consistent and smooth roll-out of the system to the entire organisations, but we have also been working continuously in setting even higher standards.

-This led to the implementation of a supporting HR system to support the workflow and enable management and HR to closely manage and monitor the entire process.
+Not only has the worldwide HR community ensured a consistent and smooth roll-out of the system to the entire organisation, but we have also been working continuously in setting even higher standards.
+This led to the implementation of a HR system to support the workflow and enable management and HR to closely manage and monitor the entire process.
 On top, an up-skilling training was developed and is rolled-out via the HR community to support our managers in providing high-quality performance appraisal, feedback and development sessions.
 The train-the-trainer approach ensures a consistent and strong message to be delivered by all trainers at the same time.

-As a next step, the performance management process will be amended and extended to the group of operational managers at Swissport.
-Roll-out will then follow a similar process to ensure full coverage and local implementation worldwide.

-As well as continuously reviewing and improving our processes, Swissport HR is also planning to include the reviewed and optimised Swissport recruitment process in this supporting HR system.
+As a next step, the performance management process was amended and extended to the group of operational managers at Swissport.
+An initial pilot roll-out to selected countries took place in 2014 following a similar process to ensure full coverage and local implementation worldwide.
+After a review phase later in 2014, a further roll-out to other countries is planned.
+As well as continuously reviewing and improving our processes, Swissport HR has also included the reviewed and optimised Swissport recruitment process in this supporting HR system in a few pilot countries.
+A further roll-out to selected countries will be conducted in the following years.
 This will further support and professionalise Swissport's efforts in getting the best people on board.
 A global approach in rolling out the same HR system solution ensures a fully aligned process, but at the same time still allows for the required flexibility to embed process steps for local legal compliance or cultural specialities.

 Swissport engages with a range of stakeholders on a regular basis.
-It is our declared goal to be a reliable, professional and recognised partners in the creation of values and results for all our stakeholders - internally and externally.
+It is our declared goal to be a reliable, professional and recognised partner in the creation of values and results for all our stakeholders - internally and externally.
 Our key stakeholders are identified by analysing those groups that are intrinsically affected by, or could have an effect on, our operation.